 Related: Last Click vs. Corvidae: Solving the Attribution Problem

 This is where we come in.
 Corvidae is the only available platform that completely rebuilds your analytics data from the ground up.
 Combined with cutting-edge multi-channel modelling and patented ‘session stitching,’ it enables marketers to make smarter decisions around spend by enabling them to truly understand the value of every marketing touchpoint in their customers’ conversion journeys.

 Armed with this information, Corvidae can empower you to make data-driven decisions on how to correctly distribute media budgets across early and late-funnel interactions, leveraging the latter to drive more conversions at a much lower cost.

-The right attribution is essential to confidently invest in top-of-funnel activity and content.
+The right marketing attribution is essential to confidently invest in top-of-funnel activity and content.
 Corvidae is the only existing solution that rebuilds core marketing data to enable this effectively.

 With the ever-increasing over-saturation of Paid Search, marketers must come up with new and innovative strategies for capturing new customers and driving growth.

 By leveraging the full range of Google Ads’ features, such as Dynamic Search Ads and Search Audiences, you can identify new and cheaper keyword opportunities and ensure you’re targeting only the most valuable users.